threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### What is the difference between uptime & downtime, and between online & offline, when it comes to 3nodes?
+### What is the difference between uptime and downtime, and between online and offline, when it comes to 3nodes?

 Uptime and status are two different things.
 As long as the 3node is powered on, its uptime does not reset.
 Its status changes to offline if it hasn't made an uptime report in the last two hours.
 Even if after more than two hours, the 3node isn't yet online, the uptime does not reset.
 Uptime is a function of the system being powered on.
 ***

-### My 3node utilization is low, is it normal?
+### My 3node server grid utilization is low, is it normal?

 This is normal.
-Grid utilization is low right now.
-We're still in the phase of building the network and testing use cases.
+Currently, not all 3nodes are being utilized by users on the Threefold Grid.
+Each month, more and more utilization happens and the Threefold Grid continually expans.
+To read on the Threefold Grid utilization and expansion, check this [TF Forum post](https://forum.threefold.io/t/grid-stats-new-nodes-utilization-overview/3291).

 ***

 ## 3node Farming Requirements

-### What are the general requirements for a DIY 3node?
+### What are the general requirements for a DIY 3node server?

 Any 64-bit hardware with an Intel or AMD processor chip can run Zero-OS and become a 3node.
 For a complete guide on building a 3node, read the [Farming Guide](https://forum.threefold.io/t/threefold-farming-guide-part-1/2989).
 The following configurations provide guidelines on compatible and recommended setups: